bartongroup/slivka/sphinx-docs/configuration.rst

-Limits class must extend ``slivka.scheduler.executors.JobLimits`` class and define one class attribute ``configurations`` containing the list of configuration names.
+Limits class must extend ``slivka.scheduler.executors.JobLimits`` class and define one class attribute ``configurations`` containing the list of configuration names in order of evaluation.
-For each configuration you should specify a method ``limit_<configuration>`` which accepts one argument - dictionary containing form values.
+For each configuration you should specify a method named ``limit_<configuration>`` which accepts one argument - dictionary containing form values.
 Each of the methods should return ``True`` or ``False`` depending on whether for given form values this configuration should be selected.
 Limits are evaluated in the order specified in the ``configurations`` list and first one which returns ``True`` is picked.
 You may also need to define ``setup`` method for expensive operations.